arshad-yaseen/monacopilot/README.md

 });
 ```

-## Select and Edit
+## Select and Modify

-Select and Edit is a feature that allows you to select code from the editor and edit it inline with AI assistance.
+This feature allows you to edit the code by selecting the part you want to modify and ask AI to modify it.

 This feature is coming soon™️.